Regional and District Managers

 If you’re an employer in need of a highly qualified heavy equipment or heavy truck shop foreman to oversee the work and performance of service technicians, contact us today.
 Mechanics Hub has North America’s largest active network of technicians and supervisory personnel.
 If you’re a shop foreman with extensive experience overseeing the repair and maintenance of heavy trucks and other heavy equipment and are seeking employment or are ready to take the next step to grow your career, view our job postings and submit your resume.

-Allentown - Pennsylvania, United States
+Philadelphia - Pennsylvania, United States

 Mississauga - Ontario, Canada